SOC 2 Report – Trust Services Criteria

-The System and Organization Controls (SOC) 2 Report will be performed in accordance with AT-C 205 and based upon the Trust Services Criteria, with the ability to test and report on the design (Type I) and operating (Type II) effectiveness of a service organization’s controls (just like SOC 1 / SSAE 18).
-The SOC 2 report focuses on a business’s non-financial reporting controls as they relate to security, availability, processing integrity, confidentiality, and privacy of a system, as opposed to SOC 1/SSAE 18 which is focused on the financial reporting controls.
+The System and Organization Controls (SOC) 2 Report will be performed in accordance with AT-C 205 and based upon the Trust Services Criteria, with the ability to test and report on the design (Type I) and operating (Type II) effectiveness of a service organization’s controls (just like SOC 1).
+The SOC 2 report focuses on a business’s non-financial reporting controls as they relate to security, availability, processing integrity, confidentiality, and privacy of a system, as opposed to SOC 1 which is focused on the financial reporting controls.

 Many entities outsource tasks or entire functions to service organizations that operate, collect, process, transmit, store, organize, maintain and dispose of information for user entities.
 SOC 2 was put in place to address demands in the marketplace for assurance over non-financial controls to prevent SOC 1 from being misused just like SAS 70 was.

-There have been a number of major updates to SOC 2 since its initial implementation to optimize and enhance the framework’s layout, controls, flexibility, and usefulness as well as to align it with COSO to further facilitate their use in an entity-wide engagement.
-The most recent updates to SOC 2 occurred in 2017 and must be in place for reports issued on or after December 16, 2018.
+The standard has evolved over the years to optimize and enhance the framework’s layout, controls, flexibility, and usefulness as well as to align it with COSO to further facilitate their use in an entity-wide engagement.
+The most recent updates to SOC 2 occurred in 2022 and are not required for adoption, but intended to help better support the 2017 criteria in:

 Further, beyond attesting to the SOC 2 Criteria and Categories, there are mappings to other relevant frameworks that can be included and addressed within a SOC 2 report to make it more flexible and useful to Organizations.
 Click the following link to learn more about the SOC2+ Additional Subject Matter and how it can be leveraged to reduce overall compliance costs and efforts.